avi-k-sinha/news-app-ui/README.md

-# ionic-news-app
+# News-app
 Example UI using IONIC

 # html-plain
-The html-plain directory contains an example IONIC code, so out-of-the-box UI capabilities of IONIC.
-Please note that the sample only demonstrates the UI and has no business logic/routing/API calls etc.
+The html-plain directory contains an example Ionic UI example code, showcasing the out-of-the-box UI capabilities.
+Please note that the sample only displays the UI and does not include business logic/routing/API calls, etc.

 * Open the index.html page to view the UI
-* Resize page to view different resolutions
+* Resize the page to view different resolutions
 * Use query string parameter ionic:mode=ios to view iPhone/iPad type UI view
 * Use query string parameter ui=2 to view the second theme

-All following urls should work:
+All the following URLs should work:
 * index.html
 * index.html?ui=2
 * index.html?ionic:mode=ios
 * index.html?ionic:mode=ios&ui=2

-** It is not a perfect code so do please expect errors **
+** It is not a perfect code, so do please expect errors **